Level 1 Food

-Here a range of 3 methods for successfully preparing and cooking Eggs, and a Cheese dish are followed by a Meat unit.
-This involves 4 methods of preparing and presenting meats to preset criteria.
+The meat unit involves 4 different methods of preparing, cooking and presenting meats to preset criteria.
 This unit can be challenging and may be substituted depending on student needs.

 There may be a small opportunity of tidying up/finishing off incomplete units here.